haophancs/bert4rec/README.md

 ## Introduction

 This project aims to implement the BERT4Rec model, a neural network-based recommendation system that leverages the power of the Transformer architecture.
-The BERT4Rec model is trained on the MovieLens dataset to provide personalized movie recommendations based on users' interaction histories.
+The BERT4Rec model is trained on the MovieLens dataset to provide sequential movie recommendations based on users' interaction histories.

 The project encompasses training the BERT4Rec model, evaluating its performance, and deploying a web-based recommendation API using FastAPI and Celery.
-The API allows users to obtain movie recommendations based on their past interactions with the system.
+The API allows users to obtain movie recommendations based on their past interactions as a sequence.

 ### Demo Video
 [![BERT4Rec - Sequential Movie Recommender System - Demo Video](static/video_thumbnail.jpeg)](https://youtu.be/BpJuPY05JqI)